 While that accident was blamed on the commuter trains engineer, today's trucking accident seems to have been caused primarily by the driver of the tractor trailer.
 His arrest and initial attempt to flee the scene suggest that he may be held responsible for the accident.

-Experienced Sacramento truck accident attorneys at Arnold Law Firm are assisting injured persons with an evaluation of their legal rights.
+Experienced Sacramento truck accident attorneys are assisting injured persons with an evaluation of their legal rights.